App vs Website – Which to Develop First?

 Make it way more appealing and easier to use for the guy with the mobile phone in his hand.

 For example, if somebody builds a to-do list app for desktop, tablet, and smartphone, you can just focus on delivering the best possible experience for Apple devices like Clear.

 So which should you choose first?
 App or Website?

 Many companies and entrepreneurs want to develop a mobile app first, which may be a huge mistake.
 I know, it’s a much more sleek and sexy new way to connect with users, but keep in mind those 10 questions above before starting to develop a mobile app.

-From the title App vs Website it’s hard to pick a clear winner.
+From the title App vs Website, it’s hard to pick a clear winner.
 Just make sure before setting off on your epic path to develop a mobile app or website, you weigh up all the pros and cons first.
-For your convenience, we’ve added a quick recap presentation below to help you decide.
+If you need some consultation on the matter, don’t hesitate to contact us.